groovy-tutorial/groovy-tutorial/manuscript/02/02_05_Strings.md

 ## Multiline Strings

-The examples given so far use short strings but longer strings would be cumbersome to type using lots of new lines.
+The examples given so far use short strings but longer strings would be cumbersome to type using `\n` all over the place.
 Instead, Groovy provides multiline strings - the code below declares a multiline fixed string:

 {title="A Multiline string",lang=groovy}
 	def poem = '''But the man from Snowy River let the pony have his head,